 The main campus in Fall River has 12 parking lots with more than 1,800 spaces.
 All traffic and parking laws are strictly enforced, and infractions are subject to monetary fines, especially those involving handicapped spaces, fire lanes, parking on the grass, and parking outside white lines.

-Attleboro and Taunton locations have their own parking lots with ample spaces.
+Attleboro, Taunton and the National Offshore Wind Institute (NOWI) locations have their own parking lots with ample spaces.

 At the New Bedford location, students are offered discounted parking at downtown garages.